 If you are a night owl and spend long hours working in darkness, having an illuminated keyboard can be a big help.
-A backlit keyboard is one where the keys are illuminated so that you get better visibility in low light environments.
-So, you’re probably using a better computer when you have a backlit keyboard.
-But do you know how to configure the backlit timeout settingsfor your keyboard?
+A backlit keyboard is one where the keys are illuminated to get better visibility in low-light environments.
+So, you probably use a better computer when you have a backlit keyboard on your Windows 11 or Windows 10.
+But do you know how to configure the backlit timeout settings for your keyboard?
 If not, we’ll cover it in today’s topic.

 Change Keyboard Backlit Timeout settings for Keyboard

-If you find that the backlight of your keyboard stays on for only a few seconds and then goes off, you will need to configure backlight time out settings.
+If you find that the backlight of your keyboard stays on for only a few seconds and then goes off, you will need to configure the backlight time-out settings.
 The backlight timeout setting might require configuring the BIOS.
 So, if you’re OK with this procedure, proceed further and take the following steps.

 - Enter BIOS Setup